Babygirls123/CEG3006/README.md

 V2P systems rely on GNSS positioning to estimate distance and trajectory between the vehicle and pedestrian.
 However, GNSS signals can experience **positioning errors due to urban buildings, signal blockage, or multipath reflections**.
 AViRS-V2P addresses this by using a **safety radius and TTC threshold margin**, ensuring that small positioning inaccuracies do not significantly affect the warning decision.

 These considerations highlight that AViRS-V2P is designed to **complement existing vehicle safety systems while improving pedestrian awareness in low-visibility environments**.

 ---

+## 5.2 Accessibility Considerations

+AViRS-V2P is designed to support different types of pedestrians, including those with visual or hearing impairments.

+### Support for Visually Impaired Pedestrians

+For visually impaired pedestrians, the smartphone application can provide **audio-based warnings** using voice prompts or audible alerts.
+When the system detects that the TTC falls below the safety threshold, the device can announce warnings such as:

+- “Warning: Vehicle approaching”
+- “Do not cross”

+These voice alerts allow visually impaired users to receive clear guidance even when they cannot see the vehicle.

+### Support for Hearing-Impaired Pedestrians

+For pedestrians who are deaf or hard of hearing, the system can provide **strong vibration alerts and visual notifications** on the smartphone screen.
+These alerts ensure that users who cannot hear audible warnings can still detect the approaching vehicle through tactile or visual feedback.

+### Multi-Modal Alert Design

+To improve accessibility, AViRS-V2P supports **multi-modal alerts**, including:

+- Audio alerts
+- Vibration alerts
+- Visual notifications

+This approach ensures that the system remains usable by a wide range of pedestrians with different accessibility needs.

+---

+## 5.3 Smart Tag Assisted Pedestrian Protection

+In addition to smartphones, AViRS-V2P can support **advanced reflective smart tags** that communicate directly with vehicles.

+For example, a visually impaired pedestrian may carry a smart tag attached to their cane or jacket.
+The tag periodically broadcasts a low-power beacon that can be detected by nearby vehicles.
+When the vehicle's risk computation module predicts a low TTC value, the vehicle sends a warning signal back to the tag.

+The tag then triggers **vibration or flashing LED alerts**, while the vehicle simultaneously issues a **driver warning notification**.
+This two-way alert system improves safety for pedestrians who may not carry smartphones, such as children, elderly pedestrians, or wheelchair users.

+---